NixOS/rfcs/rfcs/0101-nix-formatting.md

 ## The detailed format

-- When deciding between two *equally good* options, currently prevalent formatting style in Nixpkgs should be followed.
-  - The emphasis here is on "equally good".
-We should not fear of making radical changes to the current style if there are sufficient arguments in favor of it.
-- *Bad code does not deserve good formatting.*
 - Newlines are not guaranteed to be preserved, but empty lines are.
   - This allows the formatter to compact down multi-line expressions if necessary, while still allowing to structure the code appropriately.
 - Expressions of the same kind that can be treated as a sequence of expressions on the same level should be treated as such, even though they are technically parsed as a nested tree.